 Have Lab Work Performed

 Your oral surgeon may ask you to have lab work performed to determine if you have any conditions that could interfere with your recovery from the dental implant procedure.
 Be sure to have any recommended tests done well in advance of your procedure appointment date to avoid any delays in treatment.
-This lab work can be especially important if you plan to have general anesthesia during your procedure or if you have a chronic medical condition that cause slow healing or that makes you more vulnerable to infection.
+This lab work can be especially important if you plan to have general anesthesia during your procedure or if you have a chronic medical condition that causes slow healing or that makes you more vulnerable to infection.

 Smoking is one of the worst things you can do for your oral health, and it can be particularly problematic after you get dental implants.
 Smoking can increase your risk of infection and interfere with the healing process after your procedure.
 Smoking also increases the risk of side effects from anesthesia.
 If you need help quitting, talk to your oral surgeon or physician for advice.